-Investing In The Cooperative Model To Scale Social Impact
+Investing in the Cooperative Model to Scale Social Impact

-Cooperatives are an integral part of the fabric of our economy and have real power to transform low-income communities into strong, vibrant places of opportunity.
-With momentum growing around the power of cooperatives to create economic opportunity for underserved communities and communities of color, Capital Impact Partners created the Co-op Innovation Award in 2015, designed to further this movement and the impact that cooperative organizations are creating nationwide.
-Organizations are chosen yearly to receive a portion of a $100,000, one-year grant to recognize innovative strategies to increase the number of food, housing, and worker co-ops serving low-income communities.
+With momentum growing around the power of cooperatives to create economic opportunity for disinvested communities, Capital Impact Partners created the Co-op Innovation Award in 2015, designed to further this movement and the impact that cooperative organizations are creating nationwide.
+Organizations are chosen yearly to receive up to a $50,000, one-year grant to recognize innovative strategies to increase the number of food, housing, and worker co-ops serving communities living with low incomes.

 Bringing Co-ops to Scale